ManuelTechert/100-days-of-code/log.md

 **Today's Progress**:

-Today I started with the Front-End-Certificate of the FreeCodeCamp.
-In addition I continued my CodeAcademy-Tutorial on React as prerequisite to code in React Native.
+Today I started with the Front-End-Certificate of the FreeCodeCamp where I relearned some basic HTML and CSS stuff.
+I In addition I continued my CodeAcademy-Tutorial on React as prerequisite to code in React Native.

 **Thoughts:**: